Skip to content

 }

-Processing: The gateway receives the event, validates the agent exists and the caller has permission, then routes it through the standard event bus.
-The agent processes it as a non-conversational interaction: the agent can take action (create tasks, update items, notify users via user_comm) without requiring a user conversation.
+Processing: The HTTP action validates the agent exists and the caller has permission, then writes an event into the event table with the provided payload.
+The agent's reactive subscriptions pick up the event and a workflow starts the non-conversational turn.
+The agent can take action (create tasks, update items, notify users via user_comm) without requiring a user chat.

 Use cases: CI/CD pipeline notifies a DevOps agent of deployment status.
 Monitoring system alerts an ops agent of threshold breaches.
 External CRM pushes contact updates to a CRM agent.
 Scheduled cron triggers a daily digest agent.